ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

         IERC20(_l1Token).safeTransferFrom(_from, address(this), _amount);
 ```

-In the case of ETH the call to the bridge already includes the transfer of asset to the bridge acount (`msg.value`).
-ERC-20 token transfers follow a different process:
+ERC-20 token transfers follow a different process from ETH:

 1. The user (`_from`) gives an allowance to the bridge to transfer the appropriate tokens.
 1. The user calls the bridge with the address of the token contract, the amount, etc.